Germany's far-right AfD reprimands member over neo-Nazi slogan

-BERLIN The right-wing Alternative for Germany (AfD) reprimanded a party member on Monday for using neo-Nazi slogans on a messaging service, saying it damaged the party's image before the country's September election.
+BERLIN (Reuters) - The right-wing Alternative for Germany (AfD) reprimanded a party member on Monday for using neo-Nazi slogans on a messaging service, saying it damaged the party's image before the country's September election.

 The AfD made big electoral gains last year, capitalising on fears about Chancellor Angela Merkel's open-door policy toward migrants but its support has roughly halved in the past 12 months due partly to a slowdown in refugee arrivals.